-Community Development Block Grants - Disaster Recovery Funds (CDBG-DR) - Support legislation that requires the Disaster Recovery Office to consult with the affected county governments in developing and implementing plans for the CDBG-DR funding allocated to South Carolina.
+Community Development Block Grants - Disaster Recovery Funds (CDBG-DR) - Support the Disaster Recovery Office being housed within the Department of Administration.

 County Budget Flexibility - Support any legislation that provides county budget flexibility.
 Support legislation to allow a county to conduct a referendum for voters in the county to approve an exemption from the millage cap found in § 6-1-320 for any local government function.